jallanxjallan/onemanairforce/adaptation/stories/victor_joins_republicans.md

 ---
+category: past
+date: 28 December 1948
+status: draft
 title: Victor Joins Republicans
-date: 28 December 1948
-status: new

 ---

-On 28 December 1948, Jogjakarta is declared declared secure, and Victor can walk around Jogja alone to document the condition of the town.
+Jogjakarta is declared  secure, and Victor can walk around Jogja alone to document the condition of the town.
 A man he recognizes as a friend of Emeria approaches him in a quiet alley to say that if he wants to defect, Emeria is with Sudirman's forces in the